Tips to make and edit markups in Bluebeam Cloud

 The Tool Chest

-The Tool Chest is where you can store custom markups that you’ve placed on a PDF for later use.
-To add an item to your Tool Chest, right-click on the markup and select Add to Tool Chest.
+If you’ve placed custom markups in a PDF, you can store them in the Tool Chest for later use.
+To add an item to your Tool Chest, right-click the markup and select Add to Tool Chest.
 You can also send your Revu 21 Tool Chest to Bluebeam Cloud.
 For more information see How to send Revu 21 tools sets to Bluebeam Cloud.

 The Select tool

-The Select tool allows you to move and edit the markups on your document.
-Click a markup to select it, click-and-drag to move it, or right-click it for additional options.
+The Select tool allows you to move and edit the markups in your PDF.
+Click a markup to select it, click-and-drag to move it, or right-click for additional options.

 When you select a markup in a drawing, the Markup Toolbar appears and allows you to customize the appearance of the selected markup.
 The options available will be different depending on the type of markup selected.